Sachinart/Indian-Recipe-API/README.md

 ```
 6. You can test the data by running select queries eg. SELECT * FROM recipe LIMIT 5;
 7. Come out of SQLite3 database and run the script with command - **npm start**
+Note: port is 3000 you can change from it bin/www.

 You can run the app on port defined in bin/www file and search for the recipe with parameter q.
 End URL would look like - <url>?q=tomato